pkware/smartcrypt-sdk-documentation/dotnet/gettingStarted.rst

 Framework compatibility
 ^^^^^^^^^^^^^^^^^^^^^^^

-PKWARE provides support for .NET Framework 4.6.1 and up on Windows, and for .NET Core 2.1 on all platforms, which is the LTS release from Microsoft.
-The SDK targets .NET Standard 2.0, so other frameworks may work despite being out of support.
+The PKWARE SDK supports .NET Framework 4.6.1 and up on Windows and .NET Core 3.1 and up on all platforms.
+Any type of .NET Core support requires .NET Framework to also be installed on the system.
 A complete compatibility matrix is available `from Microsoft <https://docs.microsoft.com/en-us/dotnet/standard/net-standard>`_.

 Visual Studio
 ^^^^^^^^^^^^^